lfai/proposing-projects/README.md

 <li> Provide such additional information as the TAC or GB may reasonably request
 <li> Demonstrate a substantial ongoing flow of commits and merged contributions
 <li> Have a healthy number of committers.
 A committer is defined as someone with the commit bit; i.e., someone who can accept contributions to some or all of the project
-<li> Be deemed by the TAC and GB to add value to the artificial intelligence, machine learning and/or deep learning space and to fall within the mission and scope of LF AI
+<li> Be deemed by the TAC and GB to add value to the artificial intelligence, machine learning and/or deep learning space and to fall within the mission and scope of LF AI & Data
 <li> Agree to transfer any relevant trademarks to The Linux Foundation or its affiliate, LF Projects, LLC, and to assist in filing for any relevant unregistered ones.
 In the case of projects with established trademarks where a trademark transfer is difficult, we generally recommend the project begin operations under a new name.
-Note that no patent or copyright assignment is necessary in order for a project to join LF AI effort
+Note that no patent or copyright assignment is necessary in order for a project to join LF AI & Data effort
 </ul>

 # Graduation Stage Requirements